 Personal Veggie Pizzas

 Who doesn’t love pizza?
-The problem with pizza at a summer party is that it tends to weight everyone down after they eat which can be uncomfortable at an upbeat party where naps are not typically an opportunity.
-The solution is to replace bake cheesy pizza with fresh raw pizza that’s every bit as enjoyable as its cooked counterpart.
+The problem with pizza at a summer party is that it tends to weigh everyone down after they eat which can be uncomfortable at an upbeat party where naps are not typically an opportunity.
+The solution is to replace baked cheesy pizza with fresh raw pizza that’s every bit as enjoyable as its cooked counterpart.

 Cauliflower is extremely versatile and its light flavor never overpowers the others in a dish.
 You can create awesome summer party snacks out of cauliflower by turning it into “popcorn” and serving it in small paper bags like they did in the olden days at the movie theater.
 You can make traditionally flavored raw vegan popcorn by tossing bite-sized cauliflower pieces with just a little coconut oil then kick things up a notch by adding herbs, cinnamon, sugar, nutritional yeast, or even chili powder to the bowl and giving it another toss.